maul-esel/COM-Classes/spec.markdown

 However, if a CLSID can't be supplied or it doesn't make sense to create an instance with `IID` and `CLSID` out of context or without special handling, the static field `ThrowOnCreation` can be set to `true` to prevent a user from doing so.
-This must be properly documented, and at least one *"constructor method"* (see above) must be supplied.
+This must be properly documented.

 Other static fields may include module handles for frequently used DLL, such as